Harvey Monroe: Storylines

 With Rocky in prison and Mitch departing Walford the previous Christmas, Harvey begins to suffer from loneliness.
 He finds a new friend in Maya Houssain (Bharti Patel), bonding over their shared passion of football.
 Jean soon becomes jealous of their friendship but Harvey assures her they are just friends.
 When Maya reveals she is facing financial struggles, behind Jean's back, Harvey lends Maya money to help support herself.
 Harvey, however, is left confused when Maya's social media accounts disappear.
 He manages to track Maya down to her home where he meets her husband, Abdul, a fellow taxi driver who his son Aaron beat up in a racist attack two years prior.
 Feeling guilty, Harvey continues to lend Maya money, but an incident where he falls asleep at the wheel with Jean's great granddaughter Charli Slater inside the car, causes Jean to demand Maya to stop asking for money.
-Jean kicks him out of the Slater house, and after her trip to Greece, won on a radio quiz by Harvey and Kathy, she eventually allows him to move back in.
+Jean kicks him out of the Slater house, and following her trip to Greece, won on a radio quiz by Harvey and Kathy, she eventually allows him to move back in.
 He and Kathy, however, continue to grow closer, sharing a kiss together that they both dismiss as a mistake, agreeing not to tell Jean.
 Harvey provides a false alibi for Kathy after she is labelled a suspect when Cindy Beale (Michelle Collins) is attacked on Christmas Day 2024, and Martin Fowler (James Bye) discovers this but agrees to hide this from Jean.

 In February 2025, Harvey and Jean attend the wedding of Billy (Perry Fenwick) and Honey Mitchell (Emma Barton) where an explosion outside the Vic results in Martin dying in the rubble.
 Harvey and the Slaters are consumed with grief but Jean is dismissive of Harvey's feelings towards losing his friend and focuses more on Stacey and Lily Slater (Lillia Turner).
 Seeing Lily is struggling and wanting to help, Harvey has Martin's Spurs shirt made into a baby blanket for her daughter, Charli, unaware Stacey planned to have Martin buried wearing it.
 Stacey finds out and is furious, with Jean arranging for her to visit her brother Sean (Robert Kazinsky) to grieve properly.
 Harvey asks Jean if Stacey is leaving because of what he did but she snaps at him, accusing Harvey of making Martin's death all about himself.
 During this time, he grows closer to Kathy again and they bond during their shared grief.
 Harvey's attempt to help around the house result in pushback from Jean who continues to be snappy with him during Stacey's absence.
 Feeling neglected and noticing Kathy is increasingly upset over Martin's death, he arranges a picnic for her at the allotments where Kathy attempts to kiss him.
 Harvey backs off but the next day he goes to Kathy's house, admitting he has feelings for her, and they sleep together, later embarking on an affair.